IvieThePlant/csc341-f23/programming-csc341f23/prog00-cyber-csc341f23/readme.md

 <br>Zip code and submit on Moodle
 </h4>

-In this lab, you will write code to complete the login verification process in the provided code.
+In this programming assignment, you will write code to complete the login verification process in the provided code.
 Along the way, you will be introduced to many of the tools that we will be using in class, including

 - _Git_, one of the most popular code repositories